GwynHannay/pipelines/README.md

 # pipelines
-Data pipelines on the cloud
+Data pipelines on my home server using Mage.